 Strengths: Destruction of their "bodies" doesn't kill them.
-Immune to disease, hunger, etc, though their bodies may not be.
-Resistance (but not immunity) to mental magics.
+Immune to non-magical disease, hunger, etc, though their bodies may not be.
+Wraiths get a flat +4 to Magical Resistance against Individual Magics, which can go above the Grandmastery cap if they become a grandmaster in it.
+It does not factor into their points for magical resistances.

 Weaknesses: A wraith who loses his grip on his mind may lose control of his body.
 Thus, things which cause insanity, psychological, or spiritual trauma are of special concern to the Wraiths.